sva-dsi/2018-fall-course/week01/ASSIGNMENT01.md

   + Does it serve a purpose?
 If so, which purpose?
 Is it just beautiful and less substantive, or rather the opposite or both?
   + Would you improve the visualization in any way?
 How would you improve the visualization? (feel free to sketch out your proposal)

- Recommended: Begin by creating visualization moodboards w/ some kind of social bookmarking service (e.g. pinterest, dribble, others?) - being systematic about your collection of visualization examples will help you to begin creating an library of all the things that pique your interest.
+ **Recommended**: Begin by creating visualization moodboards w/ some kind of social bookmarking service (e.g. pinterest, dribble, others?) - being systematic about your collection of visualization examples will help you to begin creating an library of all the things that pique your interest.
 You can refer to them when you need to and

 ## Deliverables